This post may contain affiliate links.

 I understand that some RV owners are against the idea of drilling holes in the wall.
-For some other options, I suggest that you check out this blog post I wrote called 8 No-Drill Wall Hanging Methods.
+For some other options, I suggest that you check out this post: 8 No-Drill Wall Hanging Methods.

 Once you've figured out how you plan to hang things on your walls, here are some ideas for what to hang on them.

-Hanging a pair of cute baskets on your wall would be a good way to add extra storage to your walls, like these RV owners did:
+Hanging a pair of cute baskets on your wall would be a good way to add extra storage in your RV bathroom, like these RV owners did:

 Mason jars can also make for attractive and functional wall storage.
 You can learn how to make something like this here.

-A similar system was improvised in this RV by attaching wire to Mason jars and an inexpensive plastic basket and hanging them from a towel bar.
-You could possibly do something like this using an adhesive towel bar and storing only lighter weight items if drilling holes is a concern.
+A similar system was improvised in this RV by attaching a wire to Mason jars and an inexpensive plastic basket and hanging them from a towel bar.
+You could try this idea using an adhesive towel bar and S hooks if drilling holes is a concern.

-A wine rack like this makes a good towel rack and looks nice on the wall, especially if your towels follow a particular color theme.
+A wine rack like this one is a good RV towel storage option and looks nice on the wall, especially if your towels follow a particular color theme.

 Many items in a bathroom need to be within easy reach of the sink.
 Here are some ways to maximize the space in that area without putting things away each time you hit the road.

-These RV owners were constantly having things fall into the space between the sink and shower where they were difficult to reach, so they added an extension to the countertop that not only prevents things from falling but adds extra space to set things.
-Notice their use of a wire caddy as wall storage, as well.
+The owners of this RV were constantly having things fall into the space between the sink and shower where they were difficult to reach, so they added an extension to the countertop that not only prevents things from falling but adds extra space to set things.
+Notice their use of a wire caddy as wall storage.

 Here is another idea for utilizing that same area, an otherwise useless gap between the shower and cabinet: